 These are some of the issues you should think about and some of the specific information to provide on these forms.

-When you agree to give your material to the Archives, you are giving the Archives the property rights for all of the materials and objects (Property Rights are different from copyrights; See below).
+When you agree to give your material to the Archives, you are giving the Archives the property rights for all the materials and objects (property rights are different from copyrights; see below).
 The Archives does not accept material on loan or for temporary storage.
-When you sign the Donor Form you are agreeing that the material you send to us becomes the permanent property of the Archives.
+When you sign the donor form you are agreeing that the material you send to us becomes the permanent property of the Archives.
 However, you can specify how and under what conditions the material can be used.

 Your collection may contain magazines, books, and flyers that already exist in the Archives.
 While we will note that they were part of your personal collection so that individuals doing research will be aware of them as part of your life, we must restrict the amount of duplicate material we house in the building.
 Therefore we may decide to eliminate the actual physical material from your collection.
 Please indicate if duplicate material should be returned to you or if LHEF may decide what to do with it.

-- Retain copyright during your lifetime assigning copyright of your material to the Lesbian Herstory Educational Foundation upon your death
+- retain copyright during your lifetime, assigning copyright of your material to the Lesbian Herstory Educational Foundation upon your death; or

-- Make another arrangement, perhaps assigning copyright to another trusted individual upon your death.
-If you wish to specify another arrangement, please indicate this on the Donor Agreement form.
+- make another arrangement, perhaps assigning copyright to another trusted individual upon your death.
+If you wish to specify another arrangement, please indicate this on the donor agreement form.
 In order to prevent misunderstandings, be sure to create a will and reinforce the terms of this agreement there.
-Wills are often not enough to prevent destruction of the history of a stigmatized people.
+Wills are often not enough to prevent destruction of the herstory of a stigmatized people.
 Even when everything is in proper legal order, heirs have been known to destroy or censor letters, photographs, and diaries.
-It is safest to secure the records of your life, before your death, in the place where you want them to be.
+It is safest to secure the records of your life, before your death, in the place you want them to be.

-When you retain the copyright to your archival collection, researchers and publishers bear the responsibility to locate you to obtain your written permission to significantly reproduce your work in any public format – a book, video, recording, photograph, or whatever.
+When you retain the copyright to your archival collection, researchers and publishers bear the responsibility to locate you to obtain your written permission to significantly reproduce your work in any public format—a book, video, recording, photograph, or whatever else.
 This places an additional step between the researcher and the permitted publication or public display of your material, and it means that researchers will ask us for information necessary to contact you.
-If you wish to retain copyright to your words or work, please keep us informed of your current address so that we may refer interested researchers to you.
+If you wish to retain copyright to your words or work, please keep us informed of your current address so that we can refer interested researchers to you.
 If we lose track of you, researchers who need copyright permissions will be prevented from making full use of your collection.